ktitimbo/CQD_BE/README.md

-# Numerical computation of the fraction of spin flip in the Frisch-Segrè experiment using co-quantum dynamics theory
+# Numerical modeling of the multi-stage Stern–Gerlach experiment by Frisch and Segrè using co-quantum dynamics via the Bloch equation

 August, 2022